-DRAFT Recommendation 11: As one strategy for achieving environmental justice, Washington State government should study reparations as a mechanism to address health disparities and historical harms affecting overburdened communities.
+Recommendation 9: As one strategy for achieving environmental justice, Washington State government should study reparations as a means of redressing the unpaid debts from slavery and colonization, in addition to the accumulated environmental harms in the present day.-as a mechanism to address health disparities and historical harms affecting overburdened communities. as mechanism to address health disparities and historical harms affecting overburdened communities.
 The State should focus on the legacy of redlining, treaty violations, forced exclusion, and neighborhood segregation in WA, as well as the impact that systemic racism has had on Black, Native, Indigenous, Latinx, Asian communities and others.

-As an option, the Office of Equity could develop a plan for studying reparations with the continued input and guidance from the public the State's Ethnic Commissions.
-One additional strategy could be the creation of a community Task Force to guide and inform this work.

-- Reparations can take many forms, such as: direct payments to communities and individuals, environmental cleanups, increased investments in overburdened communities in the form of grants, programs, and projects (see: the "equitably distribute state environmental investments" recommendation).
-The process, budget, and outcomes must be community-led and co-created with government agencies. - Other possible areas for study: colonization, internment, employment discrimination, and financial services discrimination. - The State can look to the Governor's Policing and Racial Justice Task Force to learn about their scope to determine if there is overlap in goals and priorities.
+- Identify where to house this work: As an option, the Office of Equity could develop a plan for studying reparations with the continued input and guidance from the public the State's Ethnic Commissions.
+One additional strategy could be the creation of a community Task Force to guide and inform this work. - Further explanation on reparations: Reparations can take many forms, such as: direct payments to communities and individuals, environmental cleanups, increased investments in overburdened communities in the form of grants, programs, and projects (see: the "equitably distribute state environmental investments" recommendation).
+The process, budget, and outcomes must be community-led and co-created with government agencies.